nrfconnect/sdk-nrf/doc/nrf/libraries/others/bl_crypto.rst

 * Hardware backend :ref:`nrf_cc310_bl_readme` (can only be used if Arm CryptoCell CC310 is available)
 * Software backend :ref:`nrf_oberon_readme`
-* Another image's instance of the bootloader crypto library, called via external APIs.
+* Another image's instance of the bootloader crypto library, called through external APIs.
   The other image chooses its own backend.

 To configure which backend is used for hashing, set one of the following configuration options: